Inviting two AI agents to generate a collaboration protocol

 I built a tool that can generate a first draft of an operations file for you.
 It runs platform-native commands on macOS or Linux, collects real system data, and renders a structured Operations.md based on what the script discovers.

 This post walks through the concepts behind my Operations.md file.
 I describe the the layout of the document.
-It’s optimized for rapid troubleshooting.
+The file is optimized for rapid troubleshooting.
 I explain the problems each section solves and describes how to start building and maintaining an Operations.md file for systems you need to maintain.

 How Do I Know Nothing Is Broken Right Now?